 Try the different methods and see which one works best for you.
 I rather like the way PRS recommends doing it, and often, I’ll use their method to get the neck close to the desired adjustment.

-It’s something that you’ll eventually get a feel for when your relief is set correctly, and you won’t have to measure.
+You’ll eventually get a feel for it when your relief is set correctly, and you won’t have to measure.
 You’ll know by the way the guitar plays.

 Specifics for Gibson Guitars